 - Follow up doesn’t happen “in context”.
 It typically relies on email.
 Follow up can get lost amongst a mass of other messages.
 The link between the follow up and the original information on the reports is weak.
 And those who aren’t included on the email don’t see it.

-5) Using reporting to differentiate your agency
+5) Weaponise reporting to differentiate your agency and repel potential competitors

 Reporting is normally a contractual obligation.
 The agency has to do it.
 But why should your agency accept a tickbox approach?
 Why adopt a hurdle criterion of just “making sure the reporting is adequate”?
 Should your agency limit its ambition in that way?
 What about considering how reporting provides a means to differentiate your agency.